Washington Department of Health's Dr. Bob Lutz, former county health officer, speaks about Spokane opioid crisis, resigns days later

 Public records requests submitted by The Spokesman-Review to the state agency this week requesting Lutz's resignation letter, any complaints filed about Lutz and internal communications about the doctor were met with a response that the agency anticipates providing the requested records "on or before Sept.
 17, 2024."

-Spokane Mayor Lisa Brown told The Spokesman she was surprised to hear of Lutz's resignation.
+Spokane Mayor Lisa Brown said in an interview she was surprised to hear of Lutz's resignation.

 "I'm disappointed," Brown said.
 "I value his role with the Department of Health and in our community."